hansin91/ai-text/README.md

 ## Prerequisite
-Make sure you have installed python3 on your local machine.
+1. Make sure you have installed python3 on your local machine.
+2. Make sure you have OPEN_AI_KEY

 ## Steps
 ### Clone the repository